elabftw/elabdoc/doc/coordinator-guide.rst

 Training sessions
 =================

 As an instance coordinator, it is a good idea to organize training sessions for users.
 You can either opt for Deltablot's training session or make one yourself.
-It can also just be a discussion with users about their use of the software and the difficulties they might have with it and how to adress them.
+It can also just be a discussion with users about their use of the software and the difficulties they might have with it and how to address them.

 Internal exchange
 =================